mattemangia/GeoscientistToolkit/GEOSCRIPT_MANUAL.md

 ## License and Copyright

 GEOSCRIPT Language Manual
-Copyright (c) 2025 Geoscientist's Toolkit Project
+Copyright (c) 2025 The Geoscientist's Toolkit Project

 This documentation is part of the Geoscientist's Toolkit application, licensed under the MIT License.